For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 13. Hiking – Hiking is a lot more fun when you're not getting dragged around by your parents on a drizzly day.
 Wait until the sun is shining, grab your boots and get out into the countryside.
 Even if you're a city dweller, a quick train or bus ride should be enough to get out into the sticks.
 Make sure to research local hiking trails before you set off, take a map and stock up on some homemade sandwiches.

-14. Pub quiz – Is there anything more British than heading to the pub for a few pints while attempting to answer tricky general knowledge questions in a bid to win yet more pints?
+14. Pub quiz – Is there anything more British than heading to the pub for a few pints while attempting to answer tricky general knowledge questions to win yet more pints?
 Pub quizzes are everywhere (have a quick Google or keep your eyes peeled for posters), and they're a super easy (and cheap) way to get a few mates together for a bit of fun after uni.
 Plus, they just so happen to be on our university bucket list...

 15. Cheese tasting – Probably the first lesson you learned when you arrived at uni is that cheese is expensive.
 And fancy cheese even more so.
-But if you want to treat yourself, then a cheese tasting experience is a good way of getting your fill.
+But if you want to treat yourself, then a cheese-tasting experience is a good way of getting your fill.
 We've seen wine and cheese tasting experiences for two that work out at around £20 per person on Wowcher.

 17. Afternoon tea – You might think afternoon tea is more up your grandma's street, but who could turn down sandwiches, scones and unlimited cups of tea?
-They can get pretty expensive, but shop around and you can get some pretty good deals.
+They can get pretty expensive, but shop around and you can get some good deals.
 Search for afternoon teas up and down the country.
 You can usually find some for as little as £10 per person.

 20. Laser Quest – If you like the idea of paintballing but not the bruises that come with it, Laser Quest could be right up your street.
 Split into teams and run around shooting your mates with your laser gun – it's a great adrenaline rush.
 Laser Quest GB has locations across the country, and you can normally get two games for about £15 per person.